afarhan/bitx40/operating-instructions.md

     (or ask a friend to transmit a carrier at a known frequency)
   - before going into the calibration mode, first set the VFO to 7100.0 kHz in LSB mode (the received signal may not yet be zero beat at this point)
-  - go into the LSB calibration mode (3 short press)
+  - go into the LSB calibration mode (3 short presses)
   - using the tuning pot, adjust the correction value (ppm) for exactly zero beat
   - press the Function Button again to save the setting